 Types of Alcoholics

-- Young Adults Subtype: They make up almost 31% of the alcoholic population in the US.
-Although they drink less frequently, they’re more likely to engage in binge drinking when they do.
+- Young Adults Subtype: They make up almost 31% of the alcoholic population in the United States.
+Although they drink less frequently, they’re more likely to engage in binge drinking or drink heavily when they do.

 - Young Antisocial Subtype: Close to 54% of them have an undiagnosed antisocial personality disorder and may also struggle with other substance use disorders.